Mutrux Firm Injury Lawyers

 If the person bitten was partially to blame for the incident, the statute specifies that the contributory responsibility would not prevent recovery of damages.
 However, the amount received would be “reduced by the same percentage that the damaged party’s fault contributed to the incident.”

-Missouri Law for Dog Bite Claims
+Missouri Dog Bite Lawyer: Navigating Legal Claims for Victims

 Missouri Revised Statute §273.036 explains the specifics of a lawsuit involving a dog bite.
 The owner of the dog is always held responsible for the damages to the victim, whether that be physical or mental.
 However, this value is subtracted from the total value if they were partially liable for the attack.